viswa2/DevOps/terraform/terraform-associate-2024/README.md

 ```

 `Error: Failed to query available provider packages`

-│
-│ Could not retrieve the list of available versions for provider hashicorp/aws: locked provider registry.terraform.io/hashicorp/aws 5.55.0 does not match configured version
+ Could not retrieve the list of available versions for provider hashicorp/aws: locked provider registry.terraform.io/hashicorp/aws 5.55.0 does not match configured version
-│ constraint <= 5.0.0; must use terraform init -upgrade to allow selection of new versions
+ constraint <= 5.0.0; must use terraform init -upgrade to allow selection of new versions.

 `Fix:` Delete the `.terraform.lock.hcl` file and re-run the `terraform init` command it's download the `version = "<= 5.0"`